 Where Are They Doing Now?

-The class notes below cover approximately the past 10-12 months.
+This edition of class notes was begun in July 2014.
 Clicking on any of the years listed below will take you directly to listings for that year.

 CUA Law Class Notes

 William H. Clendenen Jr. was installed as president-elect of the Connecticut Bar Association (CBA) at the CBA Annual Luncheon during the Connecticut Legal Conference on June 16 at the Connecticut Convention Center in Hartford.
 He is the founder and principal of Clendenen & Shea LLC in New Haven.
 Clendenen’s activities in the CBA include chair of the Pro Bono Committee; co-chair of the Federal Judiciary Committee; and member of the Consumer Law Section, Federal Practice Section, Modest Means Initiative, and the Task Force on the Independence of the Judiciary.

 H.T.
 Nguyen has been re-appointed by President Barack Obama as a member of the National Council on Federal Labor-Management Relations.
 Nguyen is the executive director and general counsel of the Federal Education Association.
 He was first appointed to the National Council on Federal Labor-Management Relations in 2010, and was appointed for a second term in 2012.

 Stephen W. Saunders is the co-editor and author of a new treatise on oil and gas law in Pennsylvania to be published by PBI Press in August titled, “The Law of Oil and Gas in Pennsylvania.”